iamsalman35/Drag-Drop-Game/README.md

 4)Download strawberry perl, go to C:\Strawberry\c\bin and copy libmysql__.dll.
 Paste it in C:\xampp\perl\vendor\lib\auto\DBD\mysql

-5)To play the game, open a we browser, type in localhost/index.html
+5)To play the game, open a web browser, type in localhost/index.html